Purimidiaru/Repo-regrowth/README.md

 #### Step 4: The workflow
 It was something quite rudimentary in the end, the most important thing for me was to properly separate the steps.
 A difficulty I encountered was handling GitHub Actions since I faced several errors in my workflow due to a lack of GitHub Token.
 However, after that, it got sorted out quickly.

 **Note**: The last changes was simply pure optimization and README writting to explain you how I process it.

 At the end, I took between 2 and 3 hours just suggested to be fair and square.

+I turned off the workflow to ensure useless billing.
+You are free to turn it on and also test it in any way you want !

 If you have any questions, feel free to ask!